4pplet/waffling80/README.md

 - Pick and Place (contains component placement data)
 - Gerber (contains PCB drawings and drill files)

-For corrent horizontal USB position using the USB Spacer PCB, the spacer should be manufactured in a 0.6mm thickness.
+For corrent vertical USB position using the USB Spacer PCB, the spacer should be manufactured in a 0.6mm PCB thickness.

 ## Releases
 Files for manufacturing can be found in releases.